 A beautiful watch is arguably the only accessory that flawlessly incorporates both form and function.
 You can spend hundreds of thousands of dollars on a watch (just ask Seal or Usher).
 There are watches that track your activities, open your beer bottles, take video recordings, and tell you which way is north.
-You can get wooden watches, polyurethane watches, transparent watches, and watches with words instead of numbers.
+You can get wooden watches, polyurethane watches, and watches with words instead of numbers.
 A watch you love can last you decades if you take good care of it, and that means proper cleaning!

 There are two parts of a watch you need to keep clean: the face, and the band.